 After seeing little to no results from an antihistamine, your doctor may suggest that you try the following treatments, usually in the following order:

-- Increasing the dose of your current antihistamine.
+- Higher dose: Sometimes increasing the dose of your current antihistamine can yield better results.

 - Oral corticosteroids.
 While doctors usually don’t recommend prolonged use of steroids due to potential side effects, they may recommend a short course.
 This is especially likely if your hives are severe or if they’re accompanied by swelling.

 - Omalizumab (Xolair).
-Your doctor may recommend omalizumab, a medication that’s injected once a month, if your hives are difficult to treat.
+Your doctor may recommend omalizumab, a medication that’s injected once a month if your hives are difficult to treat, but is effective in 80% of cases.

 If your medication isn’t giving you the relief you need, you can try the following methods to ease itching: